 The 21-month Master of Nutritional Sciences and Dietetics (MNSD) program prepares students for a career as a Registered Dietitian Nutritionist.
-The program is a Future Education Model Graduate Program and provides the required coursework and supervised practice hours for Registered Dietitian Nutritionist credentialing examination eligibility.
+The program provides the requirements for Registered Dietitian Nutritionist credentialing examination eligibility.

 - Graduate degree, dietetics coursework and rotations offered together in a clinically-focused Future Education Model Graduate Program

 - In-person program- all courses and rotations take place within the San Francisco Bay Area

 - No need to find your own preceptors for the practice hours or rotations

 - Opportunity to participate in research at a top-rated public university

 - Small class sizes

 - Weekly seminars offering students a firsthand look at cutting-edge research

 Can't make it to an Open House?
 Watch a recording of our Oct.
 11 session below.